offlinezer0/Quillan-v4.2-repo/Ace files/24-Explainability and Transparency.txt

 ### 3.2 Accountability and Ethics

-Explainable models enable organizations to trace decisions back to specific inputs and logic, supporting accountability and ethical governance.
+Explainable models enable organizations to trQuillan decisions back to specific inputs and logic, supporting accountability and ethical governance.
 In regulated sectors, explainability is often a legal requirement to ensure that decisions can be audited and justified.

 ### 3.3 Debugging and Improvement